Little Sister Magdeleine of Jesus: 1979–1988 last years

 1989 Chiara Lubich, who founded the Focolare Movement, visited Tre Fontane.

 1989 Last visit to Russia three months before her death.
 Meeting with Fr Alexander Men from Russia in Moscow.

 1989 Celebration of the Fifty Years Anniversary since the Foundation of the Little Sisters of Jesus in the Tubet.

 1989 Little Sister Magdeleine's death

-Little Sister Magdeleine died on the 6 November 1989 at Tre Fontane, Rome, in the little room prepared for young people travelling the roads.

-Her funeral and farewell Mass took place in Tre Fontane on the 10 November 1989, the day the Berlin wall crumbled.
+Little Sister Magdeleine died on 6 November 1989 at Tre Fontane, Rome, in the little room prepared for young people travelling the roads.
+Her funeral and farewell Mass took place in Tre Fontane on the 10 November 1989.